 Moreover, negative gestures have no place on stage – when errors or other surprises occur, keep up a cool exterior and an optimistic interior.

 When scores are handled nimbly and music stands are unobtrusive, an audience will stay immersed in your musical message.
 Cumbersome page-turns, on the other hand, can crack your musical spell.

-Most page-turning dilemmas can be forestalled with careful score preparation or by using an electronic display such as Air Turn.
+Most page-turning dilemmas can be forestalled with careful score preparation or by using an electronic display such as an Air Turn.
 Most important, prepare scores early – postponing can lead to last-minute turmoil.

 Speaking from the stage can work wonders to enhance audience-performer rapport.
 If you ever detect an emotional barrier separating you from your listeners, a few well-chosen words can dissolve that disconnection.

-To practice your speaking skills, use an audio or video recorder and, prior to an appearance, rehearse what you’ll say.
+To practice your speaking skills, use an audio or a video recorder and, prior to an appearance, rehearse what you’ll say.
 On stage, though, announce in a way that sounds unscripted.
 Still, be concise.
 Audiences want to hear music, not monologues.

 * * *